 All CCA users must be aware of their obligations to others and of what constitutes proper use and behavior and to familiarize themselves with all CCA technology policies and guidelines.

-Access to the computing network and Internet is limited to members of the CCA community.
+Access to the computing network and Internet is limited to members of the CCA community and their guests.
 The privilege of using the campus and network computing resources is not transferable to others, e.g., sharing passwords or giving someone else access to your account.
 You are responsible for any misuse of your account by others.
-Make sure you set a password that will protect your account from unauthorized use and will not be guessed easily.
+Make sure you set a passphrase or password that will protect your account from unauthorized use and will not be guessed or trolled easily.

 - Sending intimidating or harassing messages, i.e. personal attacks, threats, discriminatory, abusive language, or repeated unsolicited mail.

-- Copying software and other copyrighted materials; accessing any other computer system or network without authorization.
+- Copying or streaming software and other copyrighted materials; accessing any other computer system or network without authorization.

 - Uses which are illegal or in violation of CCA's code of conduct.

-- Preventing someone from using his/her account by unauthorized access of the account and changing the password.
+- Using another person's password, and/or preventing someone from using his/her account by unauthorized access of the account and changing the password.

 - Engaging in commercial activities, e.g., advertising or selling commercial products.

 - Distributing chain letters.